 The Roth IRA Five Year Rule

 Roth IRAs are an excellent savings vehicle for your later years.
-If you have earned income this year and are within the earnings limits, you can contribute money already taxed into the account ($7k in 2024 or $8k if you’re 50+), which grows tax-free.
+If you have earned income this year and are within the earnings limits, you can contribute money already taxed into the account, which grows tax-free.
 All withdrawals after age 59 ½ are tax-free.
 This account, though, has a lesser-known five-year withdrawal rule.
 I want to discuss that here so you’re better aware of what you can and can’t do with the money in your account.

 Any growth you withdraw from a Roth account before age 59 ½ will have a penalty levied and regular income taxes owed on the growth that comes out.
 That’s pretty straightforward.
 But the nuance I want to explain is the second requirement: that the account be open for five years.
 That’s right; even if you are 59 ½ or 62 or 67, if you just opened your Roth account, you can’t touch the growth (remember original contributions can always be touched) until after five years have passed from your first contribution.
 You want to keep that in mind when planning for the cash you need to fund your living after you’ve stopped working.
 That’s why you might as well get that Roth account open and make a small contribution as soon as possible.
 The five-year clock starts with any Roth account you open, so if you open a new one at another institution, your five-year clock doesn’t restart.
 Let’s call that the universal Roth contribution clock.

 Managing multiple conversion dates and their respective waiting periods requires careful tracking and planning to optimize withdrawal strategies in retirement.
 Roth conversions have an immediate tax impact in the year of conversion, potentially pushing you into a higher tax bracket.
-So, before you execute one, get in touch with us so we can guide you in understanding the tax impact.
+So, before you execute one, get in touch with us so we can help you understand the tax impact.

-If you want a deep-dive and even more nuance about Roth contributions and conversion in the tax code, click here.
+If you want a deep dive and even more nuance about Roth contributions and conversions in the tax code, click here.